limx0/nautilus_talks/20220617/slides.md

 - Multiple people using in production
 - Many more testing the waters with backtesting
-- Short term areas that need work / testing: (I agree to call out the areas we want to improve, its not perfect)
+- Short term areas that need work / testing: (its not perfect)
-    - Accounting components (more testing required for margin accounts, sub accounts)
+    - Accounting components (more testing required for margin accounts, sub-accounts)
     - Configuration and deployment

 ---